Anand Mahindra: Career

 In 1981, Anand joined Mahindra Ugine Steel Company Ltd (MUSCO) as an Executive Assistant to the Finance Director.

-In 1989 he was appointed as President and Deputy Managing Director of the MUSCO. he initiated the Mahindra Group's diversification into the new business areas of real estate development and hospitality management.
+In 1989 he was appointed President and Deputy Managing Director of MUSCO.
+He initiated the Mahindra Group's diversification into new business areas of real estate development and hospitality management.

 On 4 April 1991, he took the role of Deputy Managing Director of Mahindra & Mahindra Ltd., a producer of off-road vehicles and agricultural tractors in India.

-In April 1997, Anand was appointed as the Managing Director and then in 2001 as the Vice Chairman of Mahindra & Mahindra Ltd.
+In April 1997, Anand was appointed the Managing Director and in 2001 the Vice Chairman of Mahindra & Mahindra Ltd.

 In August 2012, he took on the role of Chairman of the board and Managing Director of the Mahindra Group from his uncle, Keshub Mahindra.

 In November 2016, Anand was re-designated as Executive Chairman of Mahindra & Mahindra Ltd and continued to be the Chairman of Mahindra Group.

-Anand was a co-promoter of Kotak Mahindra Bank (formally known as Kotak Mahindra Finance Ltd,.)
+Anand was a co-promoter of Kotak Mahindra Bank (formally known as Kotak Mahindra Finance Ltd.).
 In 2013, he ceased to be a promoter and stayed on as a non-executive director.

-Today, the Mahindra Group is a US$19 billion organisation, and one of India's top 10 industrial houses.
+Today, the Mahindra Group is a US$19 billion organisation and one of India's top 10 industrial houses.

 Anand Mahindra has been tagged as the face of Indian capitalism by The Economist.
 Forbes India Magazine has recognised him as their 'Entrepreneur of the Year' for the year 2013.

 Beyond Mahindra

-In April 2014, Anand became a member of the board of U.S.–India Business Council (USIBC).
-He helps promote the policy advocacy priorities of USIBC and advises members and senior USIBC staff.

-In 2011, Anand was invited to join the International Advisory Council of Singapore's Economic Development Board.

-He is the Chairman of the India Advisory Council at the Lincoln Center, New York.
-In January 2015, he was appointed on a four-year team as a Trustee of the Natural History Museum of London.

-An avid advocate of using 'design for human happiness', Anand is the chairman, Governing Council National Institute of Design and President, India Design Council.

 In 2014, Anand Mahindra with his brother-in-law and sports commentator, Charu Sharma, launched Pro Kabaddi League, a professional-level kabaddi league in India.

-Anand, along with Mukesh Ambani and Mahesh Samat, was the co-founder EPIC, an Indian television channel in 2014 that showcases Hindi content.
-In 2016, he became the sole owner after both the co-founders sold their stakes to Mahindra.
+Anand, along with Mukesh Ambani and Mahesh Samat, was the co-founder of EPIC, an Indian television channel in 2014 that showcases Hindi content.
+In 2016, he became the sole owner after the other two co-founders sold their stakes to him.

 Anand was featured in Fortune Magazine's list of The World's 50 Greatest Leaders in 2014 and in the list of the top 25 most powerful business people in Asia in 2011.
 He was the World Economic Forum co-chairman in 2009.
-He was one of the contributors for the book 'Reimagining India' published by Mckinsey & Company.
+Anand was one of the contributors for the book 'Reimagining India' published by Mckinsey & Company.
 In 2003, he was elected as the president of the Confederation of Indian Industry.